cushaw1/SCPSL-scp682/README.md

 # What is it?
 This is a plugin for SCP: Secret Laboratory
 # plugin content
-939-89 have chance to scp682 when it spawn，682 has this abilities:
+939-89 have chance to be scp682 when it spawn，682 has this abilities:

-682 has more hp，if 682 hp less than max hp，682 will heal hp with time
+682 can heal hp with time(can move)

 682 can destroy door like 096

-682 can eat hunman to heal hp（can exceed max HP limit）
+682 can kill hunman one hit

-682 has hig attack damage
+682 can eat human to heal hp with attacked

 PS:682 still blind because it use role.SCP939